Infineon/TARGET_CYW9P62S1-43438EVB-01/README.md

 ## Overview

 The CYW9P62S1-43438EVB-01 Kit is a low-cost hardware platform that enables design and debug of the Azurewave AW-CU427 Module.
-AW-CU427 is a System in Package (SiP) module that contains the MCU part, PSoC™ 62 MCU (CY8C6247BZI-D54) and the radio part CYW43438 ( WiFi + Bluetooth Combo Chip).
+AW-CU427 is a System in Package (SiP) module that contains the MCU part, PSOC™ 62 MCU (CY8C6247BZI-D54) and the radio part CYW43438 ( WiFi + Bluetooth Combo Chip).

 ![](docs/html/board.png)